 - 9.1 New development should provide direct and attractive pedestrian and cycle routes allowing ease of access around the village and to key destinations such as the schools, doctor's surgery, main road facilities, nature reserve and transport hubs.
-Cycle routes to the schools should preferably be away from main roads and segregated from vehicle traffic. - 9.2 The design of new development should incorporate the following features: - Footpaths and cycle routes should be well-lit and with no blind spots to allow for safe passage - Footpaths and cycle routes to provide access to (and preferably through) open green spaces to avoid using the main thoroughfares. - Infrastructure to allow for benches and cycle stands. - Footways designed to be accessible to wheelchair users through their width and the surface material. - 9.3 Planning of new developments should take into account the existing and potential linkages shown on figure 39, for example: - Create new Public Bridleways linked to existing bridleways around the village and connecting to droves, particularly where indicated on figure 39. - Extend bridleways into neighbouring parishes such as Over. - Extend bridleways such as Middle Fen Drove to the north, where currently the bridleway stops to become only a public footpath.

-- · Link new development to existing bridleways. - Upgrade footpaths to bridleways where indicated. - Create a cycle route on the east side of the main road from the A14 to the Village College. - 9.4 The potential for additional footpaths within the built up area where indicated on figure 39 should be explored when new development can contribute to upgrading existing infrastructure. - 9.5 Along roads leading into the village where there is currently no pavement, cycle way, or route for equestrians, and no space to install one adjacent to the road, there is the potential for routes to be provided along the edge of the adjacent field, preserving existing hedges. - 9.6 Bridleway tracks should preferably be hedge lined and constructed over hard core.
+Cycle routes to the schools should preferably be away from main roads and segregated from vehicle traffic. - 9.2 The design of new development should incorporate the following features: - Footpaths and cycle routes should be well-lit and with no blind spots to allow for safe passage - Footpaths and cycle routes to provide access to (and preferably through) open green spaces to avoid using the main thoroughfares. - Infrastructure to allow for benches and cycle stands. - Footways designed to be accessible to wheelchair users through their width and the surface material. - 9.3 Opportunities should be sought to: - Create new Public Bridleways linked to existing bridleways around the village and connecting to droves, particularly where indicated on figure 39. - Extend bridleways into neighbouring parishes such as Over. - Extend bridleways such as Middle Fen Drove to the north, where currently the bridleway stops to become only a public footpath. - Link new development to existing bridleways. - Upgrade footpaths to bridleways where indicated. - 9.4 The potential for additional footpaths within the built up area where indicated on figure 39 should be explored when new development can contribute to upgrading existing infrastructure. - 9.5 Along roads leading into the village where there is currently no pavement or cycle way, and no space to install one adjacent to the road, there is the potential for routes to be provided along the edge of the adjacent field, preserving existing hedges. - 9.6 Bridleway tracks should preferably be hedge lined and constructed over hard core.
 The surface should be permeable, such as very fine gravel (not tarmac), and edged with wood.
-Ideally the surface should be grass, however if a harder surface is required, a soft-edged small module material can be used.